windnage/wgms-glacier-project/README.md

 * notebooks/2-split-glims.ipynb: This notebook splits the one large GLIMS shapefile into 19 different shapefiles based on the 19 GTNG Glacier Regions.
 This allows for the comparison of GLIMS to the RGI data which come separated into the 19 regions.
 This notebook is required for processing of the data.
 * notebooks/3-clean-glims.ipynb: This notebook cleans up the GLIMS data.
 The glacier outlines in the GLIMS database are multitemporal, so each glacier has many entries.
 For the analysis to find the largest glaciers in the world, need to go with the latest glacier entry.
 In addition, GLIMS also has outlines for debris cover and rock outcrops as well as the glacier outlines, so need to pull out only glacier outlines.
 This notebook is required for processing of the data.
 * notebooks/4-compare-glims-rgi.ipynb: This notebook does a comparison of GLIMS and RGI data to determine the 10 largest glaciers in each of the 19 world glacier regions.
 This notebook is required for processing of the data.
+* notebooks/5-dissolve-glaciers.ipynb: This notebook creates the ice cap polygons and dissolves them into one.
+* notebooks/6-multi-temporal-glims-3-largest.ipynb: This notebook extracts the dates for all the measurements of the GLIMS glaciers.
+* presentations/largest-glacier-presentation.ipynb: This notebook is where all of the analysis takes place and brings together all of the files created from the notebooks in the notebooks directory.
+* presentations/largest-glaciers-blog-post.ipynb: A short blog post of the findings of this analysis.
 * presentations/Global-analysis-of-glaciers.pptx: A PowerPoint presentation with results from this analysis.
 * scripts/wgms_scripts.py: This module contains functions that help to process RGI and GLIMS data.
 It currently contains 3 functions: